State of the Pacers

 Re: State of the Pacers

-Thanks for the explanation!hardenwithnod wrote: ↑Mon Jun 20, 2022 4:33 pm Guler, Alkins, and Adams will all be slowly regressing for next off-season due to age, so you might want to be aware of that as well.
+hardenwithnod wrote: Mon Jun 20, 2022 4:33 pm Guler, Alkins, and Adams will all be slowly regressing for next off-season due to age, so you might want to be aware of that as well.
 As DDS is weird, and players usually start to have rating drops once they are 32 or older.

 Re: State of the Pacers